Skip to main content

 Sanitization Service $150-$300 Disinfect after animal occupation

 We use humane methods.
-Usually, that means waiting for the animal to leave naturally (they don’t stay in chimneys 24/7), then installing a cap before they return.
-In some cases, we’ll install a one-way door that lets them out but not back in.
+Usually that means waiting for the animal to leave on its own, since they don’t sit in a chimney 24/7, then installing a cap before they come back.
+In some cases we’ll fit a one-way door that lets them out but not back in.

 Labor Costs and Hidden Expenses